gsotirchos/RISC/README.md

 ## Running the code

-The configs for running the RISC agents described in the paper can be found in the folder `risc/configs/`.
+The configs for running the experiments described in the paper can be found in the folder `risc/configs/`.
 To launch an agent, go to the `risc/` directory and run:

 ```
 cd risc/
 python main.py -c configs/episodic/sierl.yaml
 ```

-We provide SIERL configs for Minigrid and the Atari game Montezuma's Revenge.
+We provide SIERL configurations for Minigrid and the Atari game Montezuma's Revenge.

 <!--